The New Normal (album): Reception

-The New Normal was mostly well received and gained generally positive reviews, but was not without its criticisms.
-Jody Macgregor of AllMusic said "Flynn Gower...sings with enough genuineness and passion to deliver political songs...without sounding trite."
-She described some of the rhymes as "a touch too obvious" while "[pushing] a simplistic melody...longer than it deserves", but assures "enough unexpected turns and blistering riffs" to conclude that "Cog are at their best concocting these apocalyptic epics".
+The New Normal received generally positive reviews and was well received overall, though it was not without its share of criticisms.
+Jody Macgregor of AllMusic stated: "Flynn Gower...sings with enough genuineness and passion to deliver political songs...without sounding trite."
+She described some of the rhymes as "a touch too obvious" while "[pushing] a simplistic melody...longer than it deserves", but assures "enough unexpected turns and blistering riffs" to conclude that "Cog are at their best concocting these apocalyptic epics."

 The album entered the ARIA Charts on April 24, 2005, peaked at #19 and remained on the chart for three weeks.
 Moreover, the album was described by Triple J radio as "Australian heavy music fans have been holding out for" as well as "a massive sound, almost unbelievable for that of a three piece band."
-In 2005 the album was nominated for the J Award by Triple J.
+In 2005 the album was nominated for the J Award "Album of the Year" by Triple J.

 Track listing

 All songs written, composed and performed by Cog.